-A ruptured or herniated disc can cause pain, tingling, numbness, and weakness down legs or arms depending on the location of the disc affected.
-This happens when the center of the disc pushes through the tough outer layer at a weak spot and causes compression against the spinal nerves.
+A ruptured or herniated disk can cause pain, tingling, numbness, and weakness down legs or arms depending on the location of the disk affected.
+This happens when the center of the disk pushes through the tough outer layer at a weak spot and causes compression against the spinal nerves.

 Once Physical Therapy is initiated, you will be given your own home exercise program (HEP) with detailed instructions and pictures of stretches and exercises to perform on the days you do not come into the clinic.
 You will also be given an updated exercise program once therapy visits are completed in order to maintain improvements made and to prevent further injury.

-Below is a sample list of what to expect on your HEP for a herniated disc:
+Below is a sample list of what to expect on your HEP for a herniated disk:

 - Hamstring stretch while lying on back.
 Use a strap or towel to loop around foot and gently pull leg straight in the air until a stretch is felt in the back of the leg.
 Hold for up to 30 seconds and perform three times.